The O'Longan Memorial Prizes

 7. That a first prize be not awarded more than once to any competitor.

-8. That the last day in any year for receiving compositions be the opening day of Semester 2.
+8. That the last day in any year for receiving compositions be the 17th of March.

 *Note: These awards are funded from endowments made by the respective donors to the University for awards to be made in perpetuity.
 The funds donated are invested, and the annual income is the amount available for the award.
 Due to fluctuation in the investment market, the amounts available from year to year may vary, upwards and downwards; for this reason, the value of any award referred to in this section is indicative only, and may be higher or lower when the amount of the award is completed.